 Taking stress away helps me deal with my emotional and physical issues with more ease.
 It also allows me to focus on staying positive, so that I can make better decisions, particularly around health issues.

-I believe there are ways for us to deal with and limit stress.
+There are ways for us to deal with and limit stress.
 For example, saying ‘no’ to unreasonable demands from family, particularly if their demands are likely to create more stress.
 We need to think about whether what they’re asking is fair.
 If the demand was placed on someone else, would we see it as fair?

 As children, we’re not always able to say no. But if what family are asking isn’t right, then we need to say no, but also to give reasons rather than a list of excuses.
 We are refusing the request, not the person.
-A compromise must be reached… we could try offering an alternative.
+A compromise must be reached.
+We could try offering an alternative.
 If the time isn’t right but the request is, an explanation will help the other person understand why.

 We must look at the issues and the people that are causing us stress.
 Rather than wait for stress to pass, we must deal with it when we experience it.
 Things always feel different with the benefit of hindsight.